endurodave/CoreDump/README.md

 # Dump.txt

 When extracting the core dump data from the target, it needs to be analyzed on a PC.
 The core dump data stored or transmitted by the target is going to be compact, but when sent to another host with a file system (flash or HDD), the transmitted core dump data is translated to a text file.
 The format of the text file is unimportant.
 It only needs to be easy enough to parse using a core dump decoder tool of your own design.
-The example below shows a dump.txt file contents.
+The example below shows a `dump.txt` file contents after translating `CoreDumpData` structure into a text file at startup after a crash.

 ```txt
 Type: Software Assertion